z-x-yang/GCT/TensorFlow/README.md

 | ResNet-101 | 77.8/93.8 | **78.6**/94.1 | 78.5/**94.3** |
 | ResNet-152 | 78.4/94.1 | **79.2**/**94.5** | 79.0/94.4 |

-In this version of GCT, we apply WD on the gating bias of GCT, which we found to be better on some backbones (such as ResNet-50).
-To avoid applying weight decay (WD) on the gating bias of GCT as the default setting in our paper, you can modify the code in [benchmark_cnn.py](https://github.com/z-x-yang/GCT/blob/5515cc8e59d10e5e648f5eab6d8befc57e4e2eb1/TensorFlow/benchmark_cnn.py#L2629).

 ## Citation
 ```